ncsuswe24/CSC-510-Project2-PopcornPicks/README.md

 ![JQuery](https://img.shields.io/badge/jQuery-0769AD?style=for-the-badge&logo=jquery&logoColor=white)

 <b>
+CLICK THE ABOVE IMAGE TO VIEW OUR DEMO !

 PopcornPicks isn't just a movie recommender—it's your ultimate companion for discovering cinematic magic.
 With a vast library of films, smart recommendations, interactive chat rooms, a seamless account system, and a dynamic review platform, PopcornPicks redefines how you explore, enjoy, and connect with the world of movies.
 Let us transform your movie-watching journey into something unforgettable!
 </b>